mongodb/docs-cluster-to-cluster-sync/source/includes/fact-older-version-limitations.rst

   enable the ``reversible`` option in the :ref:`/start <c2c-api-start>` request.

-- You can't enable the ``enableUserWriteBlocking`` option in the ``/start`` request, so destination-only write-blocking is enabled by default.
+- You can't enable the ``enableUserWriteBlocking`` option in the ``/start`` request, so ``mongosync`` enables destination-only write-blocking by default.
   Ensure that no writes are made to the destination cluster during the migration.

 - You can't enable the ``createSupportingIndexes`` :ref:`sharding parameter